KryonicNapkin/dotfiles/README.md

 This is my repo for the dotfiles.
 When I first created this repo, it was for the dotfiles of my qtile desktop, but after I began to experiment with AwesomeWM, I've added AwesomeWM to the repo.
-And now I've also added DWM to it also.
+Now I've also added DWM to it.
 I will be keeping all the WMs up to date, but primarly DWM because it is currently my daily driver.

 Basic orientation around file scructure: